Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

 equipment has a weight and a volume, volume is usually a lesser issue as it only applies for containers (such as your bag)

+some things may use multiple slots at the same time, others may be able to go in many slots but only use one of the slots chosen